 How to connect to a database with MySQL Workbench

-Below we explain step by step how to establish a connection to your MySQL database using MySQL Workbench, including the necessary screenshots to guide you through the process.
+Below we explain step by step how to establish a connection to your MySQL database using MySQL Workbench, including the necessary screenshots to guide you during the process.

 1. Download and installation of MySQL Workbench

-MySQL Workbench is a free tool that allows you to visually manage MySQL databases.
+MySQL Workbench is a free tool that allows you to manage MySQL databases visually.
 You can download the latest version from the following link:

 Download the version corresponding to your operating system and install it.

-2. Obtain the connection details from your cdmon panel
+2. Obtain the connection data from your cdmon panel

-To connect, you will need your MySQL connection details.
-All of them can be found inside the cdmon panel.
-Below is exactly where to find each one.
+To connect you will need the MySQL connection data.
+All of them are available within the cdmon panel.
+Below we explain exactly where to locate each one.

 Host / Hostname (Web IP)

-1. This is the user you will authenticate with to access the database.
+- This is the user you will authenticate with in the database.

-1. Hosting management → Databases → MySQL users
+- Hosting management → Databases → MySQL Users

-2. Here you will see the list of created MySQL users.
+- Here you will see the list of MySQL users created.
 Select the one you use to access your database.

-1. Hosting management → Databases → MySQL users
+- Hosting management → Databases → MySQL Users

 Database